Wow, what a treasure chest the Old Testament (OT) is,

 Now to him who is able to do immeasurably more than all we ask or imagine.
 [This comes] according to his power that is at work within us (Ephesians 3:20).

 Do you understand your Christian faith this way?

 If so, God’s call is something larger than our self-life, an epic adventure with our Family-of-Three, Father, Son and Spirit.
 God designed us to be actively involved with Him in something grander and vaster than us.
 This is something worth springing out of bed to actively participate in together with Him.

-For a free PDF copy of this article, click here.
+For a free PDF copy of most of this article, click here.